-Oral cancer screening is an examination performed by Dr. Elbrecht where he looks for signs of cancer or precancerous conditions in your mouth.
-Usually an oral cancer screening is performed during a routine dental checkup.
+Oral cancer screening is an examination performed by the dentists here at Advanced Indiana where we look for signs of cancer or precancerous conditions in your mouth.
+Usually, an oral cancer screening is performed during a routine dental checkup.
 Oral cancer screenings and examinations can be performed separately as well.

 Why perform an oral cancer screening?

 The goal is to identify oral cancer or precancerous lesions that might lead to oral cancer in the mouth at an early stage.
 Cancer or lesions are easiest to remove and most likely to be cured when identified early.